 Looker announces new legacy features in the release notes.
 The Current legacy features table on this page provides a timeline showing when current legacy features will be disabled and formally removed from the Looker product.
 See the Previously removed legacy features table on this page for Information about legacy features that have already been removed from Looker.

-New features that replace legacy features are simpler, more reliable, and/or more useful than the deprecated features they replace.
-To take advantage of the improved functionality of a new feature that replaces a legacy feature, customers first need to migrate off the legacy feature.
-Once that transition is complete, the legacy feature can be disabled via the Admin Legacy Features setting.
+New features that replace legacy features are often simpler, more reliable, more performant, and/or more useful than the features they replace.
+To take advantage of the improved functionality of a new feature that replaces a legacy feature, migrate away from the legacy feature.
+Once that transition is complete, a Looker admin can disable the legacy feature on the Legacy Features page in the Admin panel.

-- Deprecated indicates the version in which the feature becomes a legacy feature and its toggle defaults to enabled.
-Instances created after the version in which a legacy feature is declared deprecated will not include the feature.
+- Introduced indicates the version in which the feature becomes a legacy feature and its toggle defaults to enabled.
+Instances created after the version in which a legacy feature is declared introduced will not include the feature.

 - Disabled indicates the version in which the legacy feature is turned off for all instances that upgrade to the release; however, the feature toggle remains available (in that version) for the purposes of remediation, if required.